bobbingwide/genesis-rngs/README.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-genesis-srab does not bundle third-party resources:
+genesis-rngs does not bundle third-party resources:

 == Notes ==